mesosphere/spark-build/docs/job-scheduling.md

 # Fine-grained mode

+**Note** Fine-grained mode has been deprecated and does not have all of the features of coarse-grained mode.

 In "fine-grained" mode, each Spark **task** is represented by a single Mesos task.
 When a Spark task finishes, the resources represented by its Mesos task are relinquished.
 Fine-grained mode enables finer-grained resource allocation at the cost of task startup latency.

 *   **Executor memory**: `spark.executor.memory`